S7lkr/Tic-Tac-Toe/README.md

 How to Test/run on a local server?
 ==================================

 1> Create a new folder on C: drive.
-Open CMD and enter its path: `cd C:\<folder location>`.
+Open CMD and navigate to its location: `cd C:\<folder path>`.
 Then type: `git clone https://github.com/S7lkr/Tic-Tac-Toe.git`

 2> Have Node.js installed in your system.
 Check if you have it installed: `node --version` or `node -v`